ravi8470/Rails_Notes/rails_notes.md

 + can render method take full urls???
 + learn rails refactoring
 + Callbacks in rails http://api.rubyonrails.org/v4.0.0/classes/ActiveRecord/Callbacks.html
++ How to deploy to production with ssl -7.4.4

 ### Ruby
 + All ruby objects are true, even 0.
 Only 'nil' and 'false' are false in ruby.